 To get started, you might like to try this whole roasted cauliflower recipe by Karissa’s Vegan Kitchen.

 Casseroles are often seen as the classic batch cooking recipe.
 Not only are they great for using up vegetables that need eating, but they’re also excellent for making sure you’re getting plenty of nutrients.

 Aside from the veg, you can pad out casseroles with quinoa or cheese, your choice of protein (meat or veggie), and just about any ingredient that’s in your fridge.

 The beauty of casseroles is their versatility.
 You can make creamy casseroles, spicy casseroles, lentil casseroles, tuna casseroles, bean casseroles, or chicken casseroles…it all comes down to what you want to eat (and what you have at home).

-But a sausage casserole is rich, hearty, and packed with flavour – and pork sausages, chorizo, or veggies work equally well.
+But a sausage casserole is rich, hearty, and packed with flavour – and pork, chorizo, or veggie sausages work equally well.

 There are also endless ways to eat your casserole.
 If it’s a cold day, you can pair it with comforting mashed potato, crispy roast potatoes, or some warm crusty bread.

 Alternatively, for something a little lighter, serve it with salad, top with poached eggs, or stuff it into some pitta bread or tortillas.
 You could even chop the sausages up and use the casserole as a pasta sauce!

 Why not try our very own sausage and bean casserole recipe?